emirhancebiroglu/cash_register_backend/README.md

 ## Usage

-1. User Management Service: Register as a new user.
+1. User Management Service: Use this service to handle with user related operations (CRUD).

-2. JWT Auth Service: Obtain JWT tokens for authentication and access control.
+2. JWT Auth Service: Perform login and obtain JWT token to access to services.

 3. Product Service: Manage products and inventory.